rounders/ember-world-flags/README.md

 [![Ember Observer Score](http://emberobserver.com/badges/ember-world-flags.svg)](http://emberobserver.com/addons/ember-world-flags)

-This addon provides a `world-flag` component that can display any country's flag in 16x16 or 32x32.
+This addon provides a `world-flag` component that can display any country's flag in any arbitrary size.

 ## Installation